guidedhacking/GuidedHacking-Injector/README.md

 ## GH Injector Library

 A feature-rich DLL injection library which supports x86, WOW64 and x64 injections.
-It features four injection methods, four shellcode execution methods and various additional options.
+It features five injection methods, four shellcode execution methods and various additional options.
 Session seperation can be bypassed with all methods.

 ----